become a trentium capital broker partner

 Financing for Non-Traditional Properties

-Hard money lenders may be willing to finance properties that don’t meet conventional lenders’ strict requirements, such as distressed homes or properties in need of significant repairs.
+Hard money lenders may be willing to finance properties that don’t meet conventional lenders’ strict requirements, such as distressed homes or properties needing significant repairs.

 6. Cons and Risks of Hard Money Loans